snbdevops/blog/AWS-Solution-Architecture.md

 AWS Outposts is a fully managed service that offers the same AWS infra, AWS service, APIs and tools to virtually any datacenter, co-location space, or on-premises facility.

 ### AWS DataSync

-- AWS Datasync is an online data transfer service that simplifies, automates, and accelerates moving data between storage systems and services.
+-AWS Datasync is an online data transfer service that simplifies, automates, and accelerates moving data between storage systems and services.

 -Datasync provides end-to-end security, including encryption, integrity validation to help ensure that your data arrives securely, intact and ready to use.